 Go ahead and practice the above breathing exercise right now ...

 Now how do you feel?
 What did you learn about your body?

 You might feel very different than perhaps what you did at the start of this post.

 It's very easy to quickly change your state and to bring your focus into your body.

-The simple truth about getting a flexible body is: It takes time, and consistent practice to develop this quality, and the tighter you are, and the more you get distracted, the longer it will take.
+The simple truth about getting a flexible body is: It takes time, and consistent practice to develop this quality.
+The tighter you are, and the more you get distracted, the longer it will take.